Barry Harper at the North Pole

-Barry Harper is part of the focus group who helped write our story A bigger Picture.
+Barry Harper is part of the focus group who helped write our story The Bigger Picture.
 A keen traveller, he enjoys visiting residential homes to share his experiences with people who are physically unable to leave their home.

 Since retiring, volunteering and charity work has enabled Barry to give something back to society while also passing on a wealth of knowledge accumulated from thirty-two years working for the Police Force.

 I was a police officer for thirty-two years, retiring as a chief inspector in charge of the Drugs Directorate.
 Upon retirement I worked full time at Nottinghamshire County Council as a community safety officer for four years and then worked as a police and insurance manager at Protect Fog Alarms.
 For the last six years I have worked as a primary school teacher for DARE Lifeskills, teaching children the dangers of drugs, alcohol, tobacco, bullying, stress management and good communication skills.
 I also work as a steward supervisor for Nottinghamshire County Cricket Club.

 Trent Bridge Cricket Ground (image: Wikipedia mattbuck, cc-by-sa-2.0)

 I have been a volunteer for quite a few years now.
 I got into it because I wanted to do things to help others and the community.
 It’s vitally important for people to act as volunteers, otherwise certain charities and initiatives could fail.

 I also enjoy the feeling of helping others.
 I have walked to the North Pole twice (2005/6) The South Pole once (2008), I was a member of the first team to cross The Great Slave Lake in Northern Canada, climbed Mount Kilimanjaro (2016), Mont Blanc (1997), The Inca Trail (2006) and Everest Base Camp (2018), all for charity.

 Base Camp, Mount Everest (2018)